lotibb/dentist_CRM/DEPLOYMENT.md

 # Deployment Guide for Render

-This guide will help you deploy the Dentist CRM backend to Render.
+This guide will help you deploy the Dentist CRM backend and frontend to Render.

 ## Prerequisites